 Course 2 is a structured program that prepares students for a broad range of career choices in the field of mechanical engineering.
 It develops the relevant engineering fundamentals, provides experience in their application, and introduces the important methods and techniques of engineering practice.

-Course 2-A allows students to combine the essential elements of the traditional mechanical engineering program with study in another, complementary field.
+Course 2-A allows students to combine the essential elements of the structured mechanical engineering program with study in another, complementary field.
 Starting with a solid mechanical engineering base, students are able to tailor their curriculum to fit their individual focus.

 Underlying all three of our SB degree program options is an unrelenting emphasis on how to build things that work well and make a lasting impact.
 Through hands-on experience, we teach our students to think creatively, act ethically, and work analytically no matter what engineering problem they face.

 Our graduate program is world-renowned, with a focus on mastering the math and science, getting loads of hands-on experience, and learning the creative process.

 MIT students head to the SpaceX Hyperloop Competition with a concept pod, and a vision for the future of transportation.
 The MIT Hyperloop Team will be firing their concept pod along a one-mile test track in Hawthorne, potentially bringing the world closer to what SpaceX CEO Elon Musk describes as a “fifth mode of transportation.”

 Professor Jeehwan Kim and a team of engineers have developed a new way to make sharper, defect-free displays by inventing a way to stack the diodes to create vertical, multicolored pixels.